Suzi Quatro: Independence

 Around 2005, a documentary chronicling Quatro's life, Naked Under Leather, named after a 1975 bootleg album recorded in Japan, directed by a former member of the Runaways, Victory Tischler-Blue, was made, but this has never been released.
 In February 2006, Quatro released Back to the Drive, produced by Sweet guitarist Andy Scott.
 The album's title track was written by her former collaborator, Chapman.
 In March 2007, Quatro released a cover version of the Eagles song "Desperado", followed by the publication of her autobiography, Unzipped.
 By this time, Quatro had sold 50 million records.

 On June 11, 2010, she headlined the 'Girls Night Out' at the Isle of Wight Festival.
 Quatro was also inducted into the Michigan Rock and Roll Legends online Hall of Fame in 2010, following an on-line vote.

-In August 2011, Quatro released her fifteenth studio album, In the Spotlight (and its single, "Spotlight").
+In August 2011, Quatro released her 15th studio album, In the Spotlight (and its single, "Spotlight").
 This album is a mixture of new songs written by Mike Chapman and by herself, along with some cover versions.
 A second single from the album, "Whatever Love Is", was subsequently released.
 On November 16, 2011, a music video (by Tischler-Blue) for the track "Strict Machine" was released onto the Suzi Quatro Official YouTube channel.
 The track is a cover of Goldfrapp's "Strict Machine", but Quatro's version contains two lines from "Can the Can", referencing the similarity of the tunes for the two songs.

-In April 2013, she performed in America for the first time in over 30 years, at the Detroit Music Awards where she received the Distinguished Lifetime Achievement Award, presented to her by her sister, Patti.
+In April 2013, she performed in America for the first time in over 30 years, at the Detroit Music Awards, where she received the Distinguished Lifetime Achievement Award, presented to her by her sister, Patti.

-In 2017, Quatro released her sixteenth studio album backed by Andy Scott from Sweet on guitar and Don Powell from Slade on drums.
+In 2017, Quatro released her 16th studio album backed by Andy Scott from Sweet on guitar and Don Powell from Slade on drums.

+In August 2023, Quatro released an album of duets with KT Tunstall entitled Face to Face.
+After discovering they were mutual fans of each other, they were put in touch with each other by a mutual friend.